Leincentes/minichan-grpc/README.md

 [Protoc](https://github.com/protocolbuffers/protobuf) is a code generator for protobuf data structures, tasked with converting .proto files into language-specific classes and structs for program implementation.

-[grpc]() is a protoc plug-in created by the grpc library, designed to generate server and client code for services.
+[minichan]() is a protoc plug-in created by the grpc library, designed to generate server and client code for services.

 ## GENERATE PHP CODE via .proto